unikraft/docs/content/en/docs/getting-started/_index.md

 ## Installing the CLI companion tool `kraft`

-In order to build and run Unikraft and to use its companion tool [`kraft`](https://github.com/unikraft/kraft), several tools and libraries being must be part of your system.
+In order to build and run Unikraft and to use its companion tool [`kraft`](https://github.com/unikraft/kraft), several tools and libraries must be part of your system.
 Follow the steps below according to your Linux distribution.

 ### Ubuntu, Debian and Other APT-based Distributions